Massachusetts Food System Collaborative

 read more…

-Contact your Senators: Support food system amendments in FY25 Senate budget!
+Contact your Senators: Support food system amendments in FY26 Senate budget!

-Last week, state senators filed 1,100 amendments have been filed to the Senate Ways and Means fiscal year 2025 draft budget.
-Senators now have a week to review and consider these amendments before debating and voting on a final budget starting on May 21st, 2024.
+More than 1,000 amendments have been introduced to the Massachusetts Senate Committee on Ways and Means draft Fiscal Year 2026 budget (S.3).
+Senators now have one week to review and consider these amendments before debating and voting on a final budget starts on May 19th.
 Senators may choose to cosponsor as many amendments as they […]

 read more…